Support Customer Login

 It is important to provide teachers with time to coordinate, plan, read, and prepare.
 Ideally, teachers can also practice for the administration of the assessments.
 When teachers have the time to collaborate and share plans with one another, interviews and written administrations of the USNS assessments go more smoothly.

 Once the results have been collected, take time to share insights from what people learned.
-Having the data as one touchpoint is excellent, but sharing stories, talking about the ways that students solved problems, and the interesting mistakes they made is just as important.
+Having the data as one touchpoint is excellent, but sharing stories, talking about the ways that students solved problems, and the interesting mistakes they made is just as significant.
 Identify students who might be in need of additional assessment.
 Most importantly, talk about how to respond and plan next steps for instruction.

 David Woodward is an educator with more than 25 years of experience as a classroom teacher and district leader in math education.
 He founded Forefront Education to help educators better understand and report student learning with meaningful assessment data.
 David is also the leader of the Universal Screeners for Number Sense project.
 Read more.